 I’m not a writer … I just write.

 Christoph Simon was born in 1972 in Emmental, Switzerland.
-After travelling in the Middle East, Poland, South America, London and New York, he settled in Berne.
+After travels through the Middle East, Poland, South America, London and New York, he has settled in Bern.
 His first novel, Franz, or Why Antelopes Run in Herds (2001) has sold over 10,000 copies, while Planet Obrist (2005) was nominated for the Ingeborg Bachmann Prize.
-Zbinden’s Progress is his fourth and already highly acclaimed book.
+Zbinden’s Progress is his fourth novel and won the 2010 Bern Literature Prize.

 - Read more about Zbinden’s Progress in the book section.

 - Zbinden’s Progress featured in World Literature Today’s ‘Notable translations 2012’ list.
 As well as in the LRB’S ‘Winter Selection 2012’ and the Booktrust’s ‘Books we like: January 2013’.